-1. This offer is also good only if initiated before December of .
+1. This offer is also good only if initiated before end of December of .
 Lease for one full year (12 calendar months) for $450,000 (same as initial 15% deposit to buy) with option at close of lease period to renew for up to 9 succeeding years at $300,000/year.
 Seller will credit the full and total annual lease amounts paid toward the purchase price.
 Summary purchase total for this lease-to-own arrangement is $3,150,000.

 2. Seller will affect permanent and full ownership transferral to the buyer upon payment of the final (10th) lease year or within 30 days of the buyer paying the full remaining balance of the $2,700,000 (after first year) lease-to-own purchase price any time before the 10th leasing year.
 Seller retains full and ultimate ownership of the BIDNESS.COM domain name until all conditions are met to represent payment in full by the buyer.

 What is included with transferrence upon completion of sale of BIDNESS.COM?

 -- All legal rights of ownership to the BIDNESS.COM domain name.